 In 2022, we are trying to determine the distribution and abundance of pea leaf weevil within Manitoba by participating in the Prairie Pest Monitoring Network’s PLW survey.
 Adult weevils chew the leaf margins, resulting in a characteristic notching along the leaf margins.
 For this survey, we count the number of leaf notches per pea plant and use it to create a risk map for the province.

-Pea farmers or those scouting pea crops who think they may have pea leaf weevil in their field are advised to contact John Gavloski, entomologist with Manitoba Agriculture, or a production specialist with Manitoba Pulse & Soybean Growers.
+Pea farmers or those scouting pea crops who think they may have pea leaf weevil in their field in central and eastern Manitoba are advised to contact John Gavloski, entomologist with Manitoba Agriculture, or a production specialist with Manitoba Pulse & Soybean Growers.
 That will assist us in tracking the distribution of pea leaf weevil in Manitoba.

-For a video explaining the action thresholds of pea leaf weevil and how to scout for feeding damage, view Pulse School: Scouting the Elusive Pea Leaf Weevil.
+- For a video explaining the action thresholds of pea leaf weevil and how to scout for feeding damage, view Pulse School: Scouting the Elusive Pea Leaf Weevil.